rahul4732saini/atmolib/README.md

 - `WeatherArchive` enables retrieval of historical weather data, spanning hourly and daily records from 1940 till the present day.

-- `MarineWeather` grants access to current, hourly, and daily marine weather forecast data, covering wave height, direction, and period, with a resolution of up to 5 kilometers.
+- `MarineWeather` grants access to current, hourly, and daily marine weather forecast data, covering wave height, direction, and period, with a resolution of 5 kilometers.

-- `AirQuality` provides current and hourly forecasts for air quality metrics, including AQI, atmospheric gas concentrations, and UV index.
+- `AirQuality` provides current and hourly forecasts for air quality metrics, including AQI, atmospheric gas concentrations, and UV index, with a resolution of 11 kilometers.

 The package also provides users with some useful functions as mentioned below: